 Quick Service Dining restaurants (or Counter Service) at Disney World are, for the most part, more like fast food options.
 This is not to say that it’s all burgers and fries at Quick Service restaurants.
 There are wonderful options at some of the Quick Service restaurants.
 However, they are more like a fast food restaurant in that (for the most part) you will order at a register, wait for your food at a counter, seat yourself, throw away your trash at the end, and so on.
 These restaurants are also less expensive than Table Service meals, but it is Disney World, so they aren’t particularly cheap.

-Our Favorite Quick Service Dining Restaurants at Walt Disney World
+Our Favorites: The Best Quick Service Dining Restaurants at Walt Disney World

 Now that we’ve gotten the logistics of what Quick Service Dining is, I’ll share some of our favorite Quick Service Dining restaurants.
 Keep in mind, however, that these are just our family’s favorites (which includes a couple of pickier eaters).
 Your mileage may vary.